-The bottom picture shows the Pond from the cabin site, and gives you an idea how close together they are.
+The second picture shows the Pond from the cabin site, and gives you an idea how close together they are.
 If you have a minute, I also made a video of walking up the bank from Thoreau Cave to the cabin footprint.
 The video was made mid afternoon, but for the first pictures around lunchtime I had the place to myself for minutes at a time.
 I can’t imagine what it’s like in August!

 Further up the hill from the cabin site along a forest track called Wyman Road is the site of Thoreau’s bean field, marked with an inscribed stone.
 Here Thoreau spent his time

 “making the yellow soil express its summer thought in bean leaves and blossoms rather than in wormwood and piper and millet grass, making the earth say beans instead of grass — this was my daily work.”

 He also grew potatoes, peas and turnips, and in total planted two and a half acres.
 He sold the bean crop and some of the potatoes to pay for other things he needed.
 His diet at Walden was almost entirely vegetarian, although he did fish, eat some salted pork, and once killed and ate one of the woodchucks that continually raided his crops.